Revised December 2019

 - Oregon Health and Sciences University, Portland, OR

 How many fellows have participated in the pilot program?

 Ninety-one (91) fellows have participated in the pilot program so far, including this year.

 How many pilot fellows have passed the GI and transplant hepatology ABIM certification exams?

 All pilot fellows who have taken the GI ABIM certification exam have passed, and all who have taken the transplant hepatology ABIM certification exam have passed.
-Results of the October 2018 exams were not available at the time of this writing.
+Results of the 2019 exam were not available at the time of this writing.

 What are the reporting requirements for the pilot program?